 Please let me know if you have any questions.
 If you are interested in following a Fit For Golf training program check out the Fit For Golf App.
-Currently being used by 1300+ golfers around the world ranging from multiple PGA Tour Winners to your everyday club golfer pf all age ranges check it out here:
+Currently being used by 1300+ golfers around the world ranging from multiple PGA Tour Winners to your everyday club golfer of all age ranges.
+Check it out here:

 The Fit For Golf App

 *It’s now available for just $12 per month or $120 per year*